Surf Race

 Oceanman/Oceanwoman

-Teams of three competitors (one swimmer, one board paddler, one surf ski paddler) cover the course in a sequence of legs determined by draw at the start of each competition.
+This relay sees teams of 3 (1 swimmer, 1 board paddler and 1surf ski paddler) cover the course in a sequence of legs determined by a draw at the start of each competition.

 Tube Rescue